 - stroke or heart attack within the past year

-You should also avoid Prometrium if you are, or think you might be pregnant.
-This drug is also not recommended while you are breast-feeding because it can get into breast milk.
+Also avoid Prometrium if you are or think you might be pregnant.
+This drug is also not recommended while you’re breastfeeding.

-Because Prometrium can increase your risk for blood clots, let your doctor know if you plan to have surgery.
+Because there are concerns that progesterone might increase the risk of blood clots, let your doctor know if you plan to have surgery.
 You might have to stop taking the drug for about four to six weeks before your procedure.

-Don’t smoke while you’re on this drug.
+Don’t smoke while you’re using this drug.
 Smoking can further increase your risk for a blood clot.

-Also, let your doctor know if you have any of these conditions, because you will need special monitoring while on Prometrium:
+Also, let your doctor know if you have any of these conditions, because you’ll need special monitoring while on Prometrium: